cjdutoit/Standardly.Templates/README.md

 This library offers a structure in which new template can be added as well as a testing framework.

-The structure caters for ANY coding language and my hope is that the community can come tegether on this project to help build templates that can ease / speed up repetetive tasks.
+The structure caters for ANY coding language and my hope is that the community can come together on this project to help build templates that can ease / speed up repetetive tasks.